PDGui#

 _images/PlottingTab-SingleCrystal.png

-Fig. 3.7 The Plotting Tab showing Single-Crystal results
+Fig. 7 The Plotting Tab showing Single-Crystal results#

-The title of the plot can be supplied by entering it into the Plot title text box and the frequency units used for the plot can also be changed from wavenumber to THz.
+The title of the plot can be supplied by entering it into the Plot title text box and the frequency units used for the plot can also be changed other units including wavenumber, THz or a wavelength such as cm, mm or um.
 A default plot title is generated giving information about the type of plot being viewed.

 The Analysis Tab shows a breakdown of the phonon modes into molecular components or internal and external modes.
 The molecular structure of the unit cell is determined by the covalent radii of the atoms.
 These can be specified individually if needed.
 The Analysis Tab shows the number of molecules that have been found in the analysis.